In this lesson, students are introduced to the need for encryption and simple techniques

 - Simple substitution ciphers give insight into encryption algorithms, but as

-we've seen fall way short when a potential adversary is aided with computational tools... our
+we've learned fall way short when a potential adversary is aided with computational tools...our

 understanding must become more sophisticated.